JahnKhan/saveme-app/README.md

 For the audio components, we made two key choices:

 *   **Whisper for Speech-to-Text:** We chose to use a local Whisper model because we required offline speech recognition capabilities.
 While MediaPipe GenAI provides excellent support for LLM inference, it currently lacks audio/speech recognition functionality.
 We even attempted to compile the latest MediaPipe version to get audio support, but encountered missing JNI C++ code that prevented successful integration.
-Whisper's on-device nature was a perfect fit for our privacy and offline-first requirements, providing superior accuracy particularly in potentially noisy field environments.
+Whisper's on-device nature was a perfect fit for our privacy and offline-first requirements.
 We are looking forward to MediaPipe's planned audio support, which would allow us to replace the Whisper model with a more integrated solution within the MediaPipe ecosystem.
 *   **Android's Native TTS for Text-to-Speech:** For voice output, we used Android's built-in Text-to-Speech engine.
 It is highly efficient, available on all devices without extra dependencies, and our `TTSManager`'s custom streaming layer made it perfectly suitable for handling real-time, token-by-token output from the Gemma model.

 These technical choices were instrumental in the successful development of the SaveMe application.
 By prioritizing on-device AI, performance, and user experience, we were able to create a powerful and innovative application that showcases the potential of multimodal AI on mobile devices.